 California Bungee prides itself on being a highly committed safety-first organization with a perfect track record.
 Bungee jumping is a relative new sport and there are potential unknown risks.
 California Bungee has consulted many experts in the effort to minimize potential risks.
 As a result we have a system that employs a strict policy of redundancy that strives to ensure our jumpers’ safety.
 Each part of our system has a back up system and every aspect has been thoroughly tested, refined and re-tested.

 California Bungee designs and manufactures bungee cords for unique applications too.
-Some of our clients are the Bermuda Biological Station for Research that utilizes our cords for sediment traps in the ocean.
-Similarly, the University of Rhode Island’s department of Oceanography uses our cords for sediment traps in the Bering Sea.
+The Bermuda Biological Station for Research utilizes our cords for sediment traps in the ocean as does the University of Rhode Island and Louisiana State University’s department of Oceanography.
 We designed cords for Veolia Water’s waste treatment plant in New York.
 Mixed martial artists use our cords to increase their strength and speed too.
 And we supply the US Army special cords that are used on their zip lines at Ft.
 Leonard Wood in Missouri.
 Contact us directly and we can accommodate your specific needs.

 You can contact California Bungee directly with your questions @ 209-470-5005.